danishahmed22/Student-management-app/README.md

 # Student-management-app
-This repositery consist of student management app for the assesgnment given by specific company.
+This repositery consist of student management app for the assignment given by specific company.